-This is Sulak’s third lese majeste case.
-He was arrested in 1984 in Bangkok and charged with insulting the king; the case was later withdrawn following an international campaign.
-In 1991 he was again charged after giving a speech at Chulalongkorn University where he attacked military rule.
+He was first arrested in 1984 in Bangkok and charged with insulting the king; the case was later withdrawn following an international campaign.
+In a second case, in 1991 he was again charged after giving a speech at Chulalongkorn University where he attacked military rule.
 Sulak fought the case until he won, in 1995.
-Other allegations were made against Sulak in 2006.
+A third set of allegations were made against Sulak in 2006.

-Sulak has taken a partisan approach to the law, claiming that the law should be used against those who do not have the interests of the monarchy at heart.
-PPT believes that all uses of lèse majesté are necessarily political and should be rejected and the law abolished.
+Sulak has sometimes taken a partisan approach to the law, claiming that the law should be used against those who do not have the interests of the monarchy at heart.
+PPT believes that all uses of lese majeste are necessarily political and should be rejected and the law abolished.
 We deplore all applications of the law.

 Thailand Mirror, 6 July 2011: “Don’t cry for me Thailand: Pravit Rojanaphruk”

 Prachatai, 19 May 2009: “Sulak Sivaraksa reports to court on lèse majesté charge, blames Thaksin”; ภาษาไทย ดู ประชาไท, “ส.ศิวรักษ์รายงานตัวต่อศาลคดีหมิ่นสถาบัน อ้างทักษิณแกล้งผม”

 The Nation, 3 May 2009: “Sulak could find himself behind bars”

 The Earth Times, 11 February 2009: “Social critic urges Thai premier to act on lese majeste”.

 Bangkok Post, 12 November 2008, “Institution of Monarchy and Lese Majeste”

 Bangkok Post, 8 November 2008, “Politics behind Sulak’s arrest, says lawyer”